josdejong/mathjs/docs/expressions.md

 The parser contains the following functions:

 - `clear()`
-  Completely clear the parsers scope.
+  Completely clear the parser's scope.
 - `compile(expr)`
   Parse and compile an expression into javascript code.
   Returns an Object with function `eval([scope])`, which when executed returns the result of the expression.
 - `eval(expr)`
   Evaluate an expression.
-Returns the result of the expression.s
+Returns the result of the expression.
 - `get(name)`
-  Retrieve a variable or function from the parsers scope.
+  Retrieve a variable or function from the parser's scope.
 - `parse(expr)`
   Parse an expression into a node tree.
 Returns a `Node`, which can be compiled and evaluated like `node.compile(math).eval([scope])`.
 - `remove(name)`
-  Remove a variable or function from the parsers scope.
+  Remove a variable or function from the parser's scope.
 - `set(name, value)`
-  Set a variable or function in the parsers scope.
+  Set a variable or function in the parser's scope.
   A node can be evaluated as `node.eval()`.

 The following code shows how to create and use a parser.